-On August 9, 1941, Sally Dinn transferred his interest back to Fannie Lang, and on August 21, 1941, she transferred the property to herself as trustee of the F. I. L. Real Estate Trust.
+On August 9, 1941, Sally Dinn, by then a resident of New York City, transferred his interest back to Fannie Lang, and on August 21, 1941, she transferred the property to herself as trustee of the F. I. L. Real Estate Trust.

-March of 1998, Clarendon Associates applied for (and subsequently received) permission to convert the property from five units to two units.
-In June of 1998, it applied for (and subsequently received) permission to demolish an existing two-story structure at the rear, probably the addition approved in 1962 for Elizabeth Krauss.
+In March of 1998, Clarendon Associates applied for (and subsequently received) permission to convert the property from five units to two units.
+In June of 1998, it applied for (and subsequently received) permission to demolish the two-story rear ell added in 1962 for Elizabeth Krauss.